somasis/musl-wiki/design-concepts.md

 Adapted from <http://www.openwall.com/lists/musl/2011/04/18/1>

-The current thread cancellation design in musl is the second in a series of designs to rememdy two critical flaws in the classic way cancellation is implemented by glibc and other libraries:
+The current thread cancellation design in musl is the second in a series of designs to remedy two critical flaws in the classic way cancellation is implemented by glibc and other libraries:

 1. Cancellation can act after the syscall has returned successfully from